The importance of Paediatric Sports Science

 And fourth, it brings to light methods for improving the retention rate of children entering into a sports ecosystem.
 This is of paramount importance because retaining children in a sport or exercise program will help ensure optimal health during adulthood in addition to providing an adequate pool of participants with the potential to compete in the international sporting arena.

-It would be fair to surmise that better understanding of Paediatric Sports Science by a coach and a parent is potentially at the heart of not only the nation’s international sporting success, but can also positively impact the future health of the nation.
+It would be fair to surmise that a better understanding of Paediatric Sports Science by a coach and a parent is potentially at the heart of not only the nation’s international sporting success, but can also positively impact the future health of the nation.

 ( All inputs in this article are based on Sports science research )